 $ cargo yank --vers 1.0.1

-You can also undo a yank, and allow projects to start depending on a version again, by adding --undo to the command:
+By adding --undo to the command, you can also undo a yank and allow projects to start depending on a version again:

 $ cargo yank --vers 1.0.1 --undo

 A yank does not delete any code.
-The yank feature is not intended for deleting accidentally uploaded secrets, for example.
+For example, the yank feature is not intended for deleting accidentally uploaded secrets.
 If that happens, you must reset those secrets immediately.

 Cargo Workspaces

-In Chapter 12, we built a package that included both a binary crate and a library crate.
-You may find, as your project develops, that the library crate continues to get bigger and you want to split your package up further into multiple library crates.
-In this situation, Cargo has a feature called workspaces that can help manage multiple related packages that are developed in tandem.
+In Chapter 12, we built a package that included a binary crate and a library crate.
+As your project develops, you might find that the library crate continues to get bigger and you want to split up your package further into multiple library crates.
+In this situation, Cargo offers a feature called workspaces that can help manage multiple related packages that are developed in tandem.

+prod: confirm xref

-A workspace is a set of packages that will all share the same Cargo.lock and output directory.
-Let’s make a project using a workspace, using trivial code so we can concentrate on the structure of a workspace.
-We’ll have a binary that uses two libraries: one library that will provide an add_one function and a second library that will provide an add_two function.
-These three crates will all be part of the same workspace.
-We’ll start by creating a new crate for the binary:
+A workspace is a set of packages that share the same Cargo.lock and output directory.
+Let’s make a project using a workspace and use trivial code so we can concentrate on the structure of the workspace.
+There are multiple ways to structure a workspace; we’re going to show a common way.
+We’ll have a workspace containing a binary and two libraries.
+The binary will provide the main functionality to be used as a command line tool, and it will depend on the two libraries.
+One library will provide an add_one function, and a second library will provide an add_two function.
+These three crates will be part of the same workspace.
+We’ll start by creating a new directory for the workspace:

+$ mkdir add

+$ cd add

+In the add directory, create a Cargo.toml file.
+This is the Cargo.toml file that configures the entire workspace.
+It won’t have a [package] section or metadata we’ve seen in other Cargo.toml files.
+Instead, we’ll start with a [workspace] section and add a member to the workspace by specifying the path adder, which is where we’ll put our binary crate:

+Cargo.toml

+[workspace]

+members = [

+"adder",

+]

+Next, we’ll create the adder binary crate by running cargo new within the add directory:

 $ cargo new --bin adder

 Created binary (application) `adder` project

+At this point, we can build the workspace by running cargo build.
+The files in your add directory should look like this:

+├── Cargo.lock

+├── Cargo.toml

-$ cd adder
+├── adder

-We need to modify the binary package’s Cargo.toml and add a [workspace] section to tell Cargo the adder package is a workspace.
-Add this at the bottom of the file:
+│ ├── Cargo.toml

+│ └── src

+│ └── main.rs

+└── target

+The workspace has one target directory at the top level; the adder crate doesn’t have its own target directory.
+Even if we go into the adder directory and run cargo build, the compiled artifacts end up in add/target rather than add/adder/target.
+The crates in a workspace are meant to depend on each other.
+If each crate had its own target directory, each crate in the workspace would have to recompile each of the other crates in the workspace to have the artifacts in its own target directory.
+By sharing one target directory, the crates in the workspace can avoid rebuilding the other crates in the workspace more than necessary.

+Creating the Second Crate in the Workspace

+Next, let’s specify another member crate in the workspace.
+This crate will be in the add-one directory, so change the top-level Cargo.toml to have the add-one path as well:

-Filename: Cargo.toml
+Cargo.toml

 [workspace]

-Like many Cargo features, workspaces support convention over configuration: we don’t need to add anything more than this to Cargo.toml to define our workspace as long as we follow the convention.

-Specifying Workspace Dependencies

-By default, Cargo will include all transitive path dependencies.
-A path dependency is when any crate, whether in a workspace or not, specifies that it has a dependency on a crate in a local directory by using the path attribute on the dependency specification in Cargo.toml.
-If a crate has the [workspace] key, or if the crate is itself part of a workspace, and we specify path dependencies where the paths are subdirectories of the crate’s directory, those dependent crates will be considered part of the workspace.
-Let’s specify in the Cargo.toml for the top-level adder crate that it will have a dependency on an add-one crate that will be in the add-one subdirectory, by changing Cargo.toml to look like this:

-Filename: Cargo.toml

-[dependencies]

-add-one = { path = "add-one" }

-If we add dependencies to Cargo.toml that don’t have a path specified, those dependencies will be normal dependencies that aren’t in this workspace and are assumed to come from Crates.io.

-Creating the Second Crate in the Workspace

-Next, while in the adder directory, generate an add-one crate:
+members = [

+"adder",

+"add-one",

+]

+Then generate a new library crate named add-one:

 $ cargo new add-one

 Created library `add-one` project

-Your adder directory should now have these directories and files:
+Your add directory should now have these directories and files: